willbush/GD-ANN/README.md

 java Main ../resources/dataSet1/train2.dat ../resources/dataSet1/test2.dat 0.3 800
 ```
 Note the arguments:
-1st argument: the path to the training set
+1. the path to the training set
-2nd argument: the path to the test set
+2. the path to the test set
-3rd argument: learning rate
+3. learning rate
-4th argument: the number of iterations.
+4. the number of iterations.

 ### Windows